ClementNerma/NightOS/docs/specs/permissions.md

 Below is the exhaustive list of all available permissions, with their category between parenthesis (e.g. `(P)` for _privacy_, etc.).

-Note that many permissions have a _scope_, indicating what they can or cannot do.
-When an application requests a single permission, it must provide a scope that will eventually be shown to the end user.
+Most permissions require to have an associated _scope_, indicating the resources they can access.
+Each scope is a path or filesystem with a set of permissions that apply on this specific path/filesystem.

 ### Devices